ZakariaOB/SqliMicroservices/src/Samples/Tasks/Tasks.md

  - Siham : Add more cases to showcase some addtional functionnalities at Basket service

 **Discount**
  - Resolve the N + 1 problem in Discount and Basket
+ - Create a discount table in Basket API
+ - Try to refresh this table usng async communication from Basket service using rabbitMQ .

 **Ordering**
  - Using repositories inside the ordering module .